 4. God how he hated these damn snowstorms.

 Hear how the character’s voice and language comes through?
-This is free indirect style – the narrator is channelling the character’s point of view and mode of speaking, adding even more texture to the character’s subjective experience.
+This is free indirect style – the narration takes on the character’s mode of speaking, adding even more texture to the character’s subjective experience.

 5. Snow.
 Under your collar, down inside your shoes, freezing and plugging up your miserable soul…

 The narrator’s voice disappears altogether; we’re in full character mode now.
 We’re so deeply immersed in the character’s mind that we’re experiencing his thoughts, feelings, and perceptions with him in the moment, in a stream of consciousness.
 The effect is incredibly intimate and direct.
 But if the story stays at this level, the reader might be left feeling puzzled over the lack of context.